On April 20, 2022, reporting requirements changed. Please review the Point-of-Care Reporting Requirements section below

 POC testing facilities must continue to submit the following for each patient: complete address, phone number, race, and ethnicity.
 This information is very important for case investigation and surveillance work.

 Over-the-counter tests (OTC or self-tests) are performed and interpreted by the individual.
-Facilities that provide or recommend OTC tests should review the Interim SARS-CoV-2 Self-Testing Guidance for Establishments (PDF).
+Facilities that provide or recommend OTC tests should review the COVID-19 Self-Testing Guidance for Establishments.

 In summary, when a facility administers OTC tests (instead of the patient performing and interpreting the test), the facility should have a Medical Test Site (MTS)/ Clinical Laboratory Improvement Amendments (CLIA) certificate of waiver because the test is considered a POC test, and should be reported to public health as explained in the reporting requirements above.

 Facilities providing OTC tests for individuals to perform independently are not required to report results to public health.
 The facility should encourage the individual to follow the DOH guidance for use of self-tests and the guidance on next steps after testing positive.
 Facilities should continue to notify their local health jurisdiction (LHJ) of suspected COVID-19 outbreaks.

 Electronic Laboratory Reporting (ELR)

 If your facility currently reports test results to DOH via ELR, then you should use this method to report positive POC test results.
 Learn more about ELR.
 While your facility is onboarding to ELR, you will also need to report manually as described below.

 National Healthcare Safety Network (NHSN)